Intrinsic Resolution of Organic Scintillators

 The recalculated value of the internal contribution at 0.976 MeV is $R_\text{int}(0.976~\text{MeV})=(1.85\pm0.18)$\%.
-Note the larger uncertainty and the fact that the central value has hardly changed compared to the values reported in~\cite{Deng} values.
+Note the larger uncertainty and the fact that the central value has hardly changed compared to the value reported in~\cite{Deng}.
 Excluding the double count of the non-uniformity contribution from the final result increases the value of the internal contribution to $R_\text{int}(0.976)=(2.06\pm0.14)$\%.
-We will use the latter value to derive $v_1^\text{int}$ for this measurement.
-Note that the possible contribution of the internal resolution of the LaBr$_3$ is not subtracted in the estimates of the systematics,
+The latter value will be used to derive a corrected value of $v_1^\text{int}$ for this measurement.